List of Power Rangers Dino Fury characters: Wreckmate

 Wreckmate is a robotic rook/submarine/pirate-themed warrior who was created by Slyther from boat parts to destroy the Mosa Razor Zord.
 After receiving a Sporix from Tarrick to increase his power and enlarge himself, Wreckmate defeats the Rangers in combat until Aiyon, Zayto, and the Mosa Razor Zord seemingly destroy him.
 Months later however, it is revealed that Wreckmate reverted to his normal size and returned to Pine Ridge via its sewers to serve Tarrick once more until he is eventually destroyed by the Primal Ultrazord while aiding in Santaura's plot to destroy Pine Ridge via a Sporix cocoon.

 Wreckmate is voiced by John Leigh.

 Snageye

 Snageye is a robotic bishop/cannon-themed general built to serve Santaura.
 He succeeds in trapping the Rangers in his personal pocket dimension, but Tarrick frees Zayto and gives the latter his Dino Knight Morpher and Key so Zayto can destroy Snageye and free his friends.
 Months later, Void King tasks Scrozzle with using Snageye's data to build an upgraded version called Nulleye to assist in Lord Zedd's plot to steal the Sporix generator.
 After the Rangers and Green Morphin' Master defeat Zedd, Nulleye escapes with Void King and is eventually destroyed by Zayto while assisting in Santaura's plot to destroy Pine Ridge.

 Snageye and Nulleye are both voiced by Steve McCleary.

-Hengemen

-The Hengemen are pawn/conquistador-themed foot soldiers who originally served as Solon's guards in Dinohenge until Tarrick steals their key and takes control of them.